-Point In Time SJC
+Point In Time Count

 Please click here for a full report on the results of the 2019 Point in Time Count of the Sheltered and Unsheltered Homeless.

 We ask for assistance from citizens throughout the region to count the unsheltered homeless during the last ten days of January.
 Getting an accurate count of the unsheltered homeless in a geographic area the size of San Joaquin County takes hundreds of volunteers, donations of supplies, places to meet, and much more.
-An accurate Point in Time Count is critical to the success of the San Joaquin Continuum of Care because funding amounts and other resources are decided based in large part on the number of homeless we find during the Count.
+An accurate Point in Time Count is critical to the success of the San Joaquin Continuum of Care because funding amounts and other resources are decided based in large part on the number of homeless individuals we find during the Count.

-Volunteering for the Point in Time Count is easy: teams will gather in a designated meeting place one morning in January and go out to where we know the homeless congregate.
+Volunteering for the Point in Time Count is easy: teams will gather in a designated meeting place one morning in January and go out to where the homeless congregate.
 Teams will conduct a head count and if possible ask a few questions, and report back to Continuum staff at the meeting place.
 The entire process takes just a few hours for most volunteers.
 We are fortunate to have commitments of participation from local law enforcement officers which will go out with teams, as well as local fire departments, non-profits, City and County staff, churches, civic leaders, elected officials, and concerned citizens from all over San Joaquin County.